Who should buy the Puma Uproar

 Cushion.
 Following in the footsteps of its predecessor, the Puma Uproar comes in the same Hybrid cushioning technology as the Clyde Court Disrupt.
 The NRGY cushioning is often compared to Adidas’s Boost technology.
 Even so, the NRGY cushioning has beads in the midsole that delivers energy return.
 Instead of an EVA foam, Puma has the Ignite foam as its midsole carrier.

-Length and Width.
+Length and width.
 New buyers with narrow and normal-sized feet can go true to size with the Puma Uproar.
-As for those with wider feet, it is best to fit the shoe prior to the purchase.
+As for those with wider feet, it is best to fit the shoe before the purchase.

 The upper of the Puma Uproar is made of mesh.
-The high-performance textile overlays make these Puma kicks durable.
+The high-performance textile overlays make this Puma kicks durable.

 Early this year, a handful of NBA players were spotted rocking the Puma Uproar.
 DeMarcus Cousins wore a simple black and white rendition of these basketball sneakers during a pre-game warm-up.
 Puma endorsers including DeAndre Ayton, Marvin Bagley III, Michael Porter Jr. and Zhaire Smith were also seen wearing the Uproars.